IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:XX.4.2.1.2.4 Step 4: Select Content (Optional)

-TODO: Add more specific example and language how select is used
+Occasionally it is desirable to trigger activities on subscribers based on user navigation.
+With FHIRcast, this can be achieved using the content selection events.

-TODO: Selection can be used in various way:
+Content selection can be used in various way:
-- as input for a follow up action (ImagingSelecion selected as input for hyperlink)
+- as input for a follow up action (e.g. images or measurements selected by a user in the Image Display as input for hyperlink in the Report Creator)
-- bring something to focus (e.g. being the measurement to focus) and follow up action
+- bring something to focus (e.g. user clicks on the measurement in a report in the Report Creator triggers the Image Display to bring the corresponding images to focus)
-- It is the recipient of the event decides on what action to take, may be with input from the user rather than fully automated

 Sometimes the radiologist selected certain elements (e.g. images, annotation, specific measurements, etc.) in the Image Display.
 When this happened, the Image Display, grouped with the Content Creator, sends a event to the Hub using Select Report Content [RAD-X6] indicating what contents have been selected.
 The Hub broadcasts the event to all Subscribers.